Last updated on December 14th, 2018

 These guidelines are intentionally broad.
 Here are a few examples of the types of services covered under Class 35:

-If your business publishes advertisements, you might consider registering your trademarks under Class 41 (Education and Entertainment) as well as Class 35.
+If your business publishes advertisements, you might consider registering your trademarks under Class 41 (Education and Entertainment) as well.
 Market research companies might also qualify for Class 42 (Computer and Scientific) trademarks.

 Data Processing, Bookkeeping, and Clerical Services